COVID 19 VACCINATION UPDATES

 Who can register

-On Monday 10 May, HSE is inviting people aged 53 to register.
+On the 7th of July, HSE is inviting people over age 30 to register.

 If you are older than this, you can still register now if you haven't already.